SelvakumarBoominathan/checkoutpage_contextAPI/README.md

-It is a simple cart page that uses context API to use the state without using a prop.
+It is a simple Checkout page created using React and Context API.
+It has a functionality of updating the total price based on the count of total items present in the cart section.
+The  state centralization has been done by using Context API.

 Single style sheet used to style components.

-2 main components are used other than App.jsx seperate file () is used for context API.
+2 main components are used other than App.jsx

+seperate file () is used for context API.